-Nine students, three professors, one alum, and eight community members, were arrested after state troopers and local police stormed UTD’s “Gaza Liberation Plaza” protest encampment at 4 p.m.
+Nine students, three professors, one alum and eight community members were arrested after state troopers and local police stormed UTD’s “Gaza Liberation Plaza” encampment at 4 p.m.
 May 1.
-Officers transported the detainees to Collin County Jail where they will remain until at least May 2.
+Officers transported the detainees to Collin County Jail, where they remained until the evening of May 2.

 “My 18-year-old son got arrested on UTD campus, he was literally not even part of the encampment, just walking on the sidewalk,” Abdelaziz said.
 “I have been here since the beginning.
 We waited around in the lobby a little bit before they kicked us out … My little girls tried to use the restroom, but the officers would not let them use the restrooms.
 Injustice all around us here.”